ultimate271/notes/tolkien/ainulindale.md

 chord, deeper than the Abyss, higher than the Firmament, piercing as the light of the eye of Ilúvatar, the Music ceased.

+## Ilúvatar creates a vision of the world based upon the music

 ### Iluvatar acknowledges Melkor but claims that all music comes from him
 Then Ilúvatar spoke, and he said: 'Mighty are the Ainur, and mightiest among them is Melkor; but that he may know, and all the Ainur, that I am Ilúvatar,